Blendify/blender-manual/blender_docs/manual/rigging/armatures/posing/bone_constraints/inverse_kinematics/introduction.rst

 Automatic IK is a tool for quick posing, it can be enabled in the tool shelf in the 3D View, when in pose mode.
-When the Auto IK option is enabled, translating a bone will activate inverse kinematics and rotate the parent bone, and the parent’s parent, and so on, to follow the selected bone.
+When the Auto IK option is enabled, translating a bone will activate inverse kinematics and rotate the parent bone, and the parent's parent, and so on, to follow the selected bone.
 The IK chain can only extend from a child to a parent bone if the child is *connected* to it.